-- Always be used as a last resort. - Be applied using the minimum amount of force and for the minimum amount of time possible. - W Be used in a way that maintains the safety and dignity of all concerned. - Never be used as a form of punishment. - Be recorded and reported to parents/carers (see appendix 4).
+- Always be used as a last resort. - Be applied using the minimum amount of force and for the minimum amount of time possible. - W Be used in a way that maintains the safety and dignity of all concerned. - Never be used as a form of corporal principles - ♣ . - 4 Be recorded and reported to parents/carers (see appendix 4).